 A 534-space covered parking lot is available, where visitors receive up to three hours validated parking with a minimum purchase.

 A complimentary shuttle that operates throughout the Ka'anapali Beach Resort makes regular stops at the Village.

-Whalers Village offers a wife assortment of shopping ranging from a top Hawaii sundry store (ABC Store) to high end boutiques.
+Whalers Village offers a wide assortment of shopping ranging from a top Hawaii sundry store (ABC Store) to high-end boutiques.

 For those seeking gift, art and specialty stores, Whalers Village offers a wide variety including such unique Hawaii stores as Honolulu Cookie Company (locally-owned gourmet cookie company), Lahaina Printsellers (original and reproduction antique maps and rare prints), Lahaina Scrimshaw (traditional engravings onto whale ivory using fossil ivory) and Martin & Macarthur (fine woodwork gifts and furniture).

 Top island jewelry companies include Baron & Leeds, Dolphin Galleries Jewelry, Jessica's Gems, Maui Divers of Hawaii, Na Hoku and the Pearl Factory.

 In addition over a dozen kiosks are located throughout the Village representing limited merchants, vacation rental resort and activity providers.

 You can visit the Whalers Village website for a full index of all merchants.